MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 ### Direct offer availability

 Azure direct offer or [Microsoft as a carrier](/azure/communication-services/concepts/telephony/telephony-concept) is available for customers with billing locations in the United States, United Kingdom, Ireland, and Puerto Rico.
-Azure direct offer supports:
+Azure direct offer supports the following options:
-- the purchase of new US and Puerto Rico numbers.
+- The purchase of new US and Puerto Rico numbers.
 More information: [Subscription eligibility and number capabilities](/azure/communication-services/concepts/numbers/sub-eligibility-number-capability).
-- the porting of existing US or toll-free phone numbers.
+- The porting of existing US or toll-free phone numbers.
 More information: [Port a phone number](/azure/communication-services/quickstarts/telephony/port-phone-number)

  Only the listed billing locations are supported even if Microsoft as a carrier is available in other regions.
 Customers can select a [different carrier](voice-channel-bring-your-own-number.md) using Azure direct routing.